-Board designated - are funds designated by the Board of Directors as functioning as endowment.
+- Undesignated represent unrestricted resources available for general operating purposes, as well as resources available and amounts expended for property and equipment, net of accumulated depreciation and related debt. - Board designated are funds designated by the Board of Directors as functioning as endowment.
 Board designations may be cancelled at the discretion of the Board.
 Previously, Board designated also included a capital spending fund and a long-term land use and facilities fund.
 In 2020, the Board voted to transfer any remaining balances in these funds as of January 1, 2021, into a new facilities fund to be used for facilitiesrelated maintenance, repairs, depreciation, and asset replacement.

-2021 2020
+2022 2021

-Funds functioning as endowment (see Note 4) Facilities fund \$ 72,878,784 1,661,898 \$ 66,202,604
+Funds functioning as endowment (see Note 4) Facilities fund \$ 60,212,868 1,661,898 \$ 72,878,784 1,661,898

-Capital spending fund (see Note 4) 1,663,004

-\$ 74,540,682 \$ 67,865,608
+\$ 61,874,766 \$ 74,540,682